pupil-labs/pupil-docs/neon/pupil-cloud/add-ons/index.md

   <source src="./register_addon.mp4" type="video/mp4">
 </video>

-# Devices

-## Link a device
+## Link a Device

-Add-ons must be linked to at least Neon eye tracking device.
-If you have an Add-on with multiple devices, you can add more than one eye tracking device.
-After adding your add-on, click Link device in the table.
-Find your device ID from your Companion App; if your device has been added or has been used to make a recording in a Workspace you own, it will automatically show up in the dropdown.
+Depending on the add-on you purchased, they can be linked with a fixed number of eye tracking device.
+Linking a device with an add-on unlocks the functionality of the add-on for the device.

+To link a device with a registered add-on, click `Link device` in the table.
+The drop-down menu for the hardware serial will contain the serials of all the devices that have uploaded recordings to one of your workspaces before.
+You can also obtain the serial of a new device via the Neon Companion app and enter it here.

 <video width="100%" controls>
   <source src="./link_device.mp4" type="video/mp4">
 </video>

-## Devices view
+## Devices View

-The Devices view shows devices that have uploaded to any workspace that you own.
-Here you can check how much storage each device that has uploaded to your workspaces has used out of your quota.
+The Devices view shows devices that have uploaded to workspaces you own.
+Here you can check how much storage each device is using in and compare this to their quota.

-You can also see workspaces to which your device has uploaded by double clicking on the device in the table, and jump to that workspace.
+You can also the workspaces each device has uploaded to by double clicking on a device in the table.

 ![Devices Linking Devices](./link_device.png)

 ![Devices Storage](./device_storage.png)

 ::: info
-**To blur faces in recordings on upload:**<br>
+**Enabling recording anonymization on upload:**<br>
-Blurring faces on upload requires an Anonymization Add-on.
-If you have already purchased an anonymization add-on, you can set it up:
+Anonymizing recording on upload requires an Anonymization Add-on.
+If you have registered an Anonymization Add-on and linked a device to it you can you create a new workspace and enable `Face Blurring`.
+Any recording uploaded to this workspace will be anonymized.

-1. Register your Anonymization add-on (see Registering an add-on)
-2. Link your device to the add-on
-3. [Create a workspace] with Face Blurring **On**.
-Important note: you can not undo this option after a workspace has been created.
-4. Upload to that workspace.
 :::